 • Detailed Budget Justification should align with the tasks detailed in the workplan.
 Discuss how the budget specifically supports the proposed activities discussed in the Project Key Tasks (as described above).
 Justify project costs including personnel and any limited consultant salaries with description of duties.
-The budget justification should include both the Federal funds requested and the applicant's matching funds.
+The budget justification should include both the federal funds requested and the applicant's matching funds.
 The format of the budget's narrative can be in a chart, spreadsheet, table, etc., but it should be readable on letter-size, printable pages.
 The information needs to be presented in such a way that the reviewers can readily understand what expenses are incurred to support the project.
 Statement(s) of work for any subcontractors and consultants must be included as part of the application.
-(Note: Consultants and subcontracts must only be used on a very limited basis.
+(Note: consultants and subcontracts must only be used on a limited basis where not more than 49% of the federal grant amount requested can be contracted out to provide the proposed assistance.
 The majority of the primary work under the cooperative agreement MUST be performed by the applicant).